alberto-semat/excel-pdf-compare/README.md

 ## Introduction

 A Python module to compare an Excel file to a PDF file.
-This project stems from [this question] (https://ask.wellsr.com/52/checking-pdf-print-out-in-file).
+This project stems from [this question](https://ask.wellsr.com/52/checking-pdf-print-out-in-file).
 Refer to the answer to the question or to the article for a detailed explanation.

 ## Table of Contents